Jan 15, 2019 · 8 min read

 As a rule of thumb, 1 part of pure tea tree oil should be diluted with 3 parts of a carrier oil.
 For example, 1 drop of tea tree oil can be added to 3 drops of jojoba oil before applying the mixture to the skin.

 We know we’re sounding like a broken record by now, but ICYMI, coconut oil is pore-clogging ingredient.
-Also called “cocos nucifera oil," coconut oil is a culprit in clogged pores and acne, and is used in many skincare products.
+Also called “cocos nucifera oil," coconut oil can be a culprit in clogged pores and acne, and is used in many skincare products.

 Wheat germ oil can also clog pores, so we recommend avoiding that one as well.
-It’s found in skincare products such as Dr. Hauschka Clarifying Day Oil.
-Be sure to look for this pore clogging ingredient in the label of any oil-based products you consider using.
+Be sure to look for this pore-clogging ingredient in the label of any oil-based products you consider using.

 Labels can be misleading.
-Read the ingredients list on any skincare product before you use it.
-You can always use CosDNA.com to check the Acne and Irritation ratings for any product.
-Find out which ingredients might cause acne breakouts.
+Read the ingredients list on any skincare product before you use it, and find out which ingredients might cause acne breakouts.

 Face oils can feel like a luxurious way to pamper your skin, especially in the winter.
 The downside is that they can be expensive.
 But remember: a little oil goes a long way!
 One small bottle can last up to 6 months if you only use a few drops at a time, which is typically the recommended amount.

 Essential oils could irritate your skin if you’re allergic to the plants they’re extracted from.
-We recommend doing a patch test on your skin (such as on your inner forearm) before using them on your face to make sure you won’t have an allergic reaction.
+You might want to do a patch test on your skin (such as on your inner forearm) before using them on your face to make sure you won’t have an allergic reaction.